dwyl/image-classifier/README.md

 });
 ```

-We also modify the code server-side.
-The audio file will be saved on disk as a temporary file on the "/priv/static/uploads" folder.
+We now need to add some code server-side.
+The uploaded audio file will be saved on disk as a temporary file on the "/priv/static/uploads" folder.
 We declare this folder in the "/lib/app_web.ex" file and append the list of static files served by Phoenix as so:

 ```elixir
   def static_paths, do: ~w(assets fonts images favicon.ico robots.txt uploads)
 ```

 We then update the socket to be returned by the LiveView `mount/3` function.
-We pass extra arguments needed as well as another `allow_upload/3`.
+We pass extra arguments - typically booleans for the UI such as the button disabling and the spinner - as well as another `allow_upload/3` to handle the upload process.

 ```elixir
 #page_live.ex